Importing High-Risk Food and Feed of Non-Animal Origin (HRFNAO) into Great Britain

 Foodstuffs with current restrictions

 These controls exist to protect public health and may either suspend imports or specify conditions of import.
-In most cases, consignments may only be imported through designated entry points, documentary checks must be carried out and sampling and analysis or examination may be required prior to release.
-You can find here the list of foodstuffs with GB import restrictions.
+Consignments may only be imported through border control posts (BCPs), documentary checks must be carried out and sampling and analysis or examination may be required prior to release.
+View the list of foodstuffs with GB import restrictions.

 Aflatoxin levels in imported food

-Aflatoxins are a type of natural toxin which are found in food and are linked with cancer when eaten at high levels.
+Aflatoxins are a type of natural toxin produced by certain moulds, which are found in food and are linked with cancer when eaten at high levels.
 Some spices, nuts, dried fruit and cereals, including cereal products like breakfast cereals, can contain high levels of aflatoxins.

-There are limits on the level of aflatoxins that can be in foods imported into GB and some products might need to be tested.
+There are limits on the levels of aflatoxins that can be in foods imported into GB and some products might need to be tested before being exported.

 Pesticide levels in imported food

-Certain products of non-animal origin from certain third countries are controlled due to the risks of contamination with pesticides residues.
+Certain products of non-animal origin from certain third countries are controlled due to the risks of contamination with pesticides residues, which have permitted levels in food.

 Restricted food stuffs